bogdanadnan/multiminer/README.md

 -------

 In order to support development, this miner has 1% dev fee included - 1 minute from 100 minutes it will mine for developer.
+Dev fee will only be activated if you mine using GPU, as I only added support for that.
+If you mine using CPU, no dev fee is added.

 Description
 ----------